s0o0bn/s0o0bn/README.md

 - 🌱 I'm currently learning backend development.
 - 🚀 I enjoy learning something new and trying it.
-- ✨ I'm now intereted in NodeJS, Spring and Docker.
+- ✨ I'm now intereted in NodeJS, Express and Docker.
 - ❣️ I like 🖥, but also 🎥 and 🎧.

 ### ✨ Tech Stack